Our Integrative Medicine Experts

 Carol Greco, PhD Associate Professor of Psychiatry Dr. Carol Greco has more than 15 years of clinical experience and has worked in research for more than 10 years at the University of Pittsburgh.
 Her areas of research include Mindfulness Meditation, Mindfulness-Based Stress Reduction (MBSR), psychological approaches to pain management, mind-body approaches to health and disease, and developing patient-reported measures of the nonspecific, contextual factors in treatment that can promote healing.
 Dr. Greco's clinical work focuses on behavioral medicine approaches to pain management and the management of stress related to health problems such as heart disease and lupus.
 Dr. Greco uses cardiac coherence training, biofeedback, relaxation training, and guided imagery as well as cognitive behavioral therapy.
 She is trained in the Mindfulness-Based Stress Reduction Program developed by Dr. Jon Kabat-Zinn and teaches the center's Mindfulness Meditation Program.

-Dr. Deborah Grice Conway has more than 20 years of clinical experience as a psychotherapist, treating conditions including depression, anxiety disorders, and stress-related health concerns.
+Deborah Grice Conway has more than 25 years of clinical experience as a psychotherapist, treating depression, anxiety disorders, trauma, and health conditions exacerbated by stress.
 Her work is based on a holistic perspective that incorporates the mind, body, and spirit, and focuses on the client's strengths.
-Treatment specialties include cardiac coherence biofeedback, Eye Movement Desensitization Reprocessing (EMDR), cognitive behavioral therapy, and medical hypnosis.
+Treatment specialties include medical hypnosis, cardiac coherence biofeedback, Eye Movement Desensitization Reprocessing (EMDR), cognitive behavioral therapy, Emotional Freedom Techniques (EFT) and mindfulness techniques.
 In addition to her work at the center, Dr. Conway is also a clinical instructor at the University of Pittsburgh School of Medicine, a Professor of Psychology at the Community College of Allegheny County, and an adjunct faculty member in Chatham University’s Integrative Health Sciences program, where she teaches Mind-Body Medicine.
 She is a core faculty member and meditation instructor at the Omega Institute for Holistic Studies in Rhinebeck, NY.